Hard disk controller failure

 Finally, if none of the above recommendations resolve your issue, unfortunately it is likely that the interface board the hard drive connects to or the motherboard is bad.
 It is recommended that these components be replaced or that the computer be serviced.

-If the computer or motherboard is still under warranty it is recommended you contact the manufacturer of the motherboard or interface card or the computer for additional recommendations or replacement.
+If the computer or the motherboard is still under warranty, it can likely be repaired or replaced.
+We strongly recommended that you contact the hardware manufacturer for additional information.